SAP-samples/teched2024-IN180/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/ex2_10.png)

 Next, look at the data types folder. we see a data type named `DT_CreditManagementAccountRequest`.
-The shema definition for this data type is a complex type with the string variables as described above.
+The schema definition for this data type is a complex type with the string variables as described above.

 <br>![](/exercises/ex2/images/ex2_11.png)